edocas01/DQN_PENDULUM_PROJECT/README.md

 - perform the training using the Dqn algorithm (and save results in the selected files)
 - load the pre-trained model and evaluate the trained Q function

-Once everithing is setted, it is sufficient to run the "main.py"
+Once everithing is setted, it is sufficient to run the "main.py".

+In the folder "VIDEO" are collected only the video of the tests explained in the report.
+In the folder "MODELS" there are already ready models with corresponding figures/video and which can be easily testes.